New China Life says ends plans for Internet venture, strategic sale

-HONG KONG (Reuters) - New China Life Insurance (NCI) Co Ltd, China’s third-largest life insurer, said on Sunday it had aborted the planned sale of a stake to a strategic investor which was to help it develop its Internet insurance business.
+HONG KONG, March 1 (Reuters) - New China Life Insurance (NCI) Co Ltd , China’s third-largest life insurer, said on Sunday it had aborted the planned sale of a stake to a strategic investor which was to help it develop its Internet insurance business.

 The company could not reach an agreement with the unnamed investor over “the vehicle of the strategic investment and other important aspects,” New China Life said in a securities filing late on Sunday.